cientopolis/scolr-docker/README.md

 # About the data folder

-In the data folder you will find a reviewnator-config.fuel file, and a reviewnator folder where projects are stored as individual json files.
+In the data folder you will find a reviewnator-config.json file, and a reviewnator folder where projects are stored as individual json files.

-If missing, the reviewnator-config.fuel file, and the reviewnator folder will be created.
+If missing, the reviewnator-config.json file, and the reviewnator folder will be created.